Supporting someone with a mental illness

 Ensure that you have phone numbers

-Having the phone numbers of people like their psychologist, doctor or psychiatrist is often important in helping your friend through a crisis.
-It means that you can contact someone who knows your friend should they be in a situation where they are unsafe and need some help.
+Having the phone numbers of people like their psychologist, doctor or psychiatrist is useful for you to help a friend through a crisis.
+This means you can contact someone who knows your friend should they be in a situation where they are unsafe and need some help.